 Gifts of books and other materials are accepted with the understanding that they may be used in the collection or disposed of according to the needs of the library.
 New titles acquired in this manner are subject to the basic standards of selection.
 Replacements and duplicate copies are added to the collection if needed.
 The costs of processing and the availability of shelving space are also factors in determining the acceptance of gifts.
 The library does not provide evaluations of gifts for tax deductions or other purposes.

 Complaints about Library Materials

 Materials representing various points of view are acquired.
 Where there are differing opinions or theories, the libraries will provide materials on all viewpoints if they conform to the general criteria for selection.
 No materials will be excluded because of the writer’s race, nationality, sexual orientation, religious, or political views.
 The libraries recognize that the choice of library materials by a user is an individual matter.
 While one person may reject materials for himself/herself, he/she cannot exercise censorship to restrict access to materials by others.
-Responsibility for the reading of children and adolescents rests with their parents or legal guardians.
+Responsibility for the reading, viewing and listening of children and adolescents rests with their parents or legal guardians.

 Once an item has been accepted as qualifying under the selection policies and criteria, it will not be removed solely at the request of those who disagree with it,.
 There is a formal procedure for the reconsideration of materials.